 Canons of the Council of Orange

-This creed was produced in 529 A.D. and focusses on the doctrine of the sin nature, inherited from Adam.
+This creed, formulated in 529 A.D., focuses on the doctrine of the sin nature inherited from Adam.

 CANON 1: If anyone denies that it is the whole man, that is, both body and soul, that was “changed for the worse” through the offense of Adam’s sin, but believes that the freedom of the soul remains unimpaired and that only the body is subject to corruption, he is deceived by the error of Pelagius and contradicts the scripture which says, “The soul that sins shall die” (Ezek.
 18:20); and, “Do you not know that if you yield yourselves to anyone as obedient slaves, you are the slaves of the one whom you obey?”
 (Rom.
 6:16); and, “For whatever overcomes a man, to that he is enslaved” (2 Pet.
 2:19).